Alternatives to Silicone

 The auto part of auto-augmentation refers to the fact that your own breast tissue is used to reshape and lift the breast.
 While nothing is added to the breast during auto-augmentation, repositioning and reshaping the breast tissue can make the breasts look much larger than before surgery.

 Overall, auto-augmentation breast enlargement is quite similar to a traditional breast lift.
-The surgeon makes an incision on the breast following around the nipple and vertically down to the crease of the breast.
-After this, the existing breast tissue is arranged carefully to enhance the shape of the breasts, then the incisions are sutured closed.
+First, the surgeon makes an incision on the breast, following around the nipple and vertically down to the crease of the breast.
+After this, the existing breast tissue is arranged carefully to enhance the shape of the breasts.
+Then the incisions are sutured closed.
 Excess skin can also be removed during this procedure to provide the breasts with an overall perkier and more firm appearance, all without needing to insert an implant.

 This procedure is best suited to individuals who want an overall fuller, lifted bust without a dramatic increase in size.
 Those who are looking for much more overall volume will not achieve it with this technique.

 While less invasive than other breast augmentation options, there is some associated risk of scarring and asymmetry with auto-augmentation.
-Also overall, a relatively small number of surgeons offer this type of breast enlargement, making it slightly more difficult to access.
+Also, overall, a relatively small number of surgeons offer this type of breast enlargement, making it slightly more difficult to access.
+Medbelle has highly-experienced surgeons that offer auto-augmentation using this technique.

 Many doctors now consider silicone breast implants the gold standard for breast augmentation, but that doesn’t mean there aren’t alternatives.